 If a potential tenant has a history of eviction, you will want to consider their profile much more carefully before even playing with the idea of renting to them.
 If you don’t, you’ll be putting yourself and your business at risk.

 The most direct and thorough way to find out if a potential tenant has a history of eviction is to check court records.
 Every state, county, and area may have different courthouses, and so it may seem impossible to find out if this tenant has ever done wrong before.

 Court records can be searched by state.
 To find your state’s website, which can be used to search court records, use this resource.
 Each state may have multiple websites that can be checked for various home-related issues, so be sure to check each one thoroughly.

 Once on the court records website, search the potential tenants’ name to find out if they have any eviction records in their past.

 You will want to be sure that you are thorough and check more than just the main name they gave you on their application.
 In addition to their currently used name, check the following names:

 - Birth name

 - Alternate names

 - Name before or after marriage/divorce

-By ensuring that you check every combination of their name that you can come up, you will be able to make sure that there aren’t any records that you are missing.
+By ensuring you check every combination of their name you can come up with, you will be able to make sure there aren’t any records you are missing.